cruncha-cruncha/lesser-pass/README.md

 A password manager that doesn't store any passwords, only their salts.
 [Site](https://cruncha-cruncha.github.io/lesser-pass/)

 ## How to use
 Lesser Pass can't store passwords for you, but instead generates secure passwords.
 Every password requires: an account, a username, a desired password length, and an index.
-If your password is leaked, changing the index will generate a completely new password.
-In fact, changing any of the required fields will generate a completely new password.
+If your password is leaked, changing the index is an easy way to force Lesser Pass to generate a completely new password, however changing the account or username will do the same thing.
 The notes field does not affect generated passwords in any way and is simply a convenience.

 After logging in with a google account, enter a master password, and add some new password info.
 Clicking on a row will generate a password and copy it to your clipboard.
 Your master password is never saved, so don't forget it.